alex-miller-0/Tor_Crawler/README.md

 # TorCrawler
-Web crawling with IP rotation a la Tor relay redrawing.
+Web crawling with IP rotation.
+TorCrawler is a layer on top of Python's requests module that routes traffic through Tor.

 ![onion routing](https://www.tribler.org/img/anonymity3.png)